 - Minimalist text - Single word or short phrase in clean typography

-What Flops
+What Flops on Hats

 - Complex multi-color illustrations (embroidery butchers them)